-Specific assessmets may be required by the Diocese of Peoria.
-Assessments required by the Office of Catholic Schools may be revised for the 2019-2020 school year and will be communicated to families when revisions are made known.
+Specific assessments may be required by the Diocese of Peoria.
+Assessments required by the Office of Catholic Schools will be communicated to families when directives are made known.
 Results of the tests usually are shared with the parents on or before required teacher-parent fall conferences and are used as a diagnostic tool for school improvement planning.
-The diocesan faith assessment (IFG - Information for Growth) is given to students in grades 5 and 8 during January.
-The results of these tests are studied by the Principal and the faculty and used in planning curriculum and instruction.
-Reading and math assessments (Star Early Literacy, Star Reading and Star Math) are benchmarked to students three times during the school year.
+The results of these tests are studied by the Principal and the faculty and used in planning curriculum and instruction and school improvement.
+Reading and math assessments (Star Early Literacy, Star Reading and Star Math) are benchmarked to students four times during the school year.
+MAP assessments from NWEA are benchmarked three times a year in the areas of math and reading.
 The assessments will be a component used in determination of tiered intervention for reading and math as needed.
 Finally, 8th graders may be assessed for Peoria Notre Dame High School and Washington Community High School, each high school with their own criteria, for freshmen placement.